-Note: 1.
-The list of refractometric liquids recommended for verification of refractometers with the nominal refractive index values is given as an example in Table 3 (Recommended Annex 3).

-2. The verification means shall be approved by the national and international metrology organizations as certified reference materials (CRM's) and be accompanied with a certificate containing the names, the values of refractive indices relative to air, the temperature correction factors for the refractive index under the working temperature other than 20 °C (for liquid samples), the production date, the batch number and the expiry date.
+- liquid samples: refractometric liquids and sucrose solutions. - Note: 1.
+As an example of liquid samples, Table 3 (Recommended Appendix 3) gives the list of refractometric samples for verification of refractometers with the measurement range from 1,3 to 1,7 with the nominal refractive index values, which does not exclude application of any other liquids. - 2.
+The verification means shall be approved by the national and international metrology organizations as certified reference materials (CRM's) and be accompanied with a certificate containing the names, the values of refractive indices $n(\lambda)$ relative to air, the temperature correction factors for the refractive index under the working temperature other than 20 °C (for liquid samples), the production date, the batch number and the expiry date. - 7.4.1.

-7.4.1.
 Verification by means of solid samples is carried out in the following way.

-A drop of immersion liquid with the diameter of about 1 mm is put on the polished work surface of a wellcleaned standard plate or prism.
+An optimum amount of immersion liquid with the diameter of about 1 mm is put on the polished work surface of a well-cleaned standard plate or prism ((according to the provisions of the operation manual and on the basis of practical experience of operating the refractometer).
 The following liquids shall be used as immersion liquids:

-- pure α -bromine naphthalene ($n_D^{20} \approx 1,66$) for standard plates and prisms with $n_D^{20} < 1,66$; - pure methylene iodide (n_D^{20} = 1,74) for standard plates with 1,66 < n_D^{20} < 1,7;

-- pure sulfur-saturated methylene iodide (n_D^{20} = 1,78) for standard plates with $n_D^{20} > 1,74$.
+- pure α-bromine naphthalene ($n_D^{20} \approx 1,66$) for standard plates and prisms with $n_D^{20} < 1,66$; - pure methylene iodide (n_D^{20} = 1,74) for standard plates with 1,66 < n_D^{20} < 1,7; - pure sulfur-saturated methylene iodide (n_D^{20} = 1,78) for standard plates with n_D^{20} > 1,74 .